nbreath/resuelve_challenge/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+Paste a valid JSON structure with the team salaries in the `Playes List` text area.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Learn more